One Life For The Two Of Us.

 By Ashley Cámara

 My story begins a few years back…in Mérida, Yucatán, México where my brother and I were born and raised.
-My brother and I were the type of kids that would rarely get sick.
+My brother and I were the type of kids that would rarely get sick, maybe once or twice a year, from a simple cold or runny nose.
+We also had the brother-sister relationship of fights and good times too.
+Who doesn’t right?

-In November of 2013, my brother recently graduated college and was starting his life, but he just wasn’t feeling well.
-One weekend he stayed in his room and didn’t want to socialize, he just wanted to sleep.
-We checked on him regularly all he could tell us was “I just don’t feel good”.
-As the days passed by, his skin started to turn yellow.
-We thought maybe it was hepatitis and he went to get a blood test.
-A few hours later, the laboratory called and told him to immediately go to the E.R.
+My brother studied to be a Graphic Designer, recently graduated college and was starting his life… when in November of 2013 he wasn’t feeling well.
+I remember it was a weekend and he just stayed in his room the whole time, didn’t go out with friends or anything, he just wanted to sleep.
+We would check on him regularly but he didn’t express anything other than “I don’t feel good”.
+As the days passed by, his skin started to turn yellow, he still didn’t feel well and we thought it was hepatitis so he went to get a blood test.
+A few hours after the test, I received a phone call from one of his friends who went to check on him.
+The laboratory where he was tested advised he go to the emergency room ASAP.

-I will always remember that phone call.
-I was in college and my heart stopped for a second when I heard the news.
-November 26th of 2013 is the day is when we found out he had MDS.
+I remember I was in college at that time; I left my class to answer the phone call and my heart stopped for a second when I heard the news.
+All of the endless possibilities of what could be and bad thoughts came into play.
+I honestly don’t remember what day of the week but I sure do remember the date when everything started.
+November 26th of 2013.
+That day is when we found out he had MDS.
 Myelodysplastic Syndrome.

-When I found out about his diagnosis, I didn’t know what to thing.
-I was scared but all we could think was, “OK, MDS, what is that?”
+When I found out about his diagnosis I was freaking out because I was scared.
+I was hoping that he would be okay and that it was just a quick antibiotic solution so he could come home.
+It wasn’t.
+When we heard his diagnosis, all we could think was, “OK, MDS, what is that?”
 We had no idea about Myelodysplastic syndrome.
-We had never even heard of MDS and he was only 23 years old, why did this happen to him?
-As we learned more, we found out that MDS is often referred to as a “bone marrow failure disorder”, which can develop into a type of Leukemia.
+It was very difficult to understand the whole situation.
+First of all, I’ve never heard anything about this disease, I’ve heard about cancer but just not this type of blood cancer.
+Second of all, he was just 23 years old, why did this happen to him?
+My family and I began researching this disease.
+We found out that MDS is often referred to as a “bone marrow failure disorder”, which can develop into a type of Leukemia.
 It is usually a disease of the elderly and this is why we couldn’t understand why my brother developed it at such a young age.

 Next, was the treatment plan.
 What was needed to cure him?
 The end game was that he needed a Stem Cell Transplant.
 A Stem Cell Transplant is a procedure that replaces defective or damaged cells in patients whose bone marrow is damaged.
-The doctors were trying to find a donor but according to his genetic “make up” it was going to be difficult to find an exact match.
+I was tested to see if I would be a match and could donate stem cells.
+Unfortunately, I wasn’t.
+This is another thing we couldn’t understand, coming from the same parents and not being a match but I guess this is how genetics work.
+During testing, it was noticed he had chromosome mutations and was put on medicine to help with the symptoms.
+Meanwhile, the doctors were trying to find a donor but according to his genetic “make up” it was going to be difficult to find an exact match.
 So the doctors decided on a half match donation.
 My mother was to be that donor.

-There were many aspects that came into play after transplant: not being able to eat, throwing up frequently, and physical and emotional changes, very few visitors to limit infections.
+There were many aspects that came into play after transplant: not being able to eat, throwing up frequently, and physical and emotional changes.
+I wasn’t able to do much, I couldn’t have many visitors and all of this was just scary.
 It took me a long time to actually feel “normal” and heal.

 When you go through something like this for the first time with someone you love, it can be very hard.
 But when you have to go through it again, this time as the patient, it’s even harder.
 There are no words that can make you feel better; you just have to get through it.

-The recovery process wasn’t easy.
+The recovery process wasn’t easy and I honestly don’t know the exact reason that kept me going.
 I believe unconsciously I decided to live for my brother and for myself.
 He didn’t have the chance to live the full life he deserved, so I was determined to live it for him, and for me.

 I am currently two years’ post-transplant and enjoying every single day.
 I work two jobs, workout, travel, I’m independent from my family and I have been advocating for MDS awareness, AML (Acute Myeloid Leukemia) and I continue to learn more and more about these diseases.
 One of the events I recently participated in was the first ever MDS walk/run in Chicago.
 I ran a 5k.
 I was very proud of myself and I felt my brother running beside me the whole way.